dougsmock/ruby-hardway/README.md

 ex10.rb: This is an introduction to using a \ to "escape" characters from strings, i.e., \\, \' , \" , \t* (horizontal tab), etc.

 ex11.rb: Finally, we start to handle inputs and return values.
 The "gets.chomp" command is introduced.

+ex12.rb: We prompt the user for numbers and handle those according to script.
+The integer-handling function gets.chomp.to_i is introduced.